QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

 My usual build process currently is: Build Geometery > Pathing > Lighting.
 Once the builds complete, you should `File > Save All`

->Building times can vary, but the largest determining factor is usually Lighting.
+ > Building times can vary, but the largest determining factor is usually Lighting.
 As map size increases and the quality of Lighting is changed, builds can take anywhere from 2mins all the way up to 6hrs and longer.
 At the moment the map should probably only take a couple of seconds.
  {: .prompt-info }

-## Cooking
+## Cook
 Cooking is the process of turning the project into content that can be deployed on other machines.
 We also only want cook content that is only important for the map to keep file size small.
 We need to configure this first:

 1. Go to `Edit > Project Settings` and on the side tab select `Project > Packaging`